No stretch of road in Southern Utah provides more must-see destinations than the scenic highways connecting Bryce Canyon to Zion National Park.

 Can you do Bryce Canyon and Zion in one day?

-While it is technically possible to visit both Zion and Bryce Canyon in one day due to their relatively close proximity, we wouldn’t recommend it.
-Not only will your day be very fast-paced, making it difficult to truly enjoy the parks, you will also miss all the incredible stops between Bryce Canyon and Zion.
+Not only will your day be very fast-paced, making it difficult to truly enjoy the parks, but you will also miss all the incredible stops between Bryce Canyon and Zion.

 What are the best things to do between Bryce Canyon and Zion NP?